-Definition: a thesis is a document with a prescribed word length that presents the author's research and findings and is submitted in support of candidature for a degree or professional qualification.

-- K13.7.1R The language of the thesis shall normally be English.
-Permission to present the thesis in another language shall normally be sought at the time of the application for registration and shall normally only be given if the subject matter of the thesis involved substantial language and related studies and if appropriate supervision and examination arrangements are available. - K13.7.2P The candidate shall normally provide a draft of the thesis to the supervisor(s) prior to submission and shall receive their comments on it. - K13.7.3R Candidates are normally required to have completed taught elements including the credit requirement before submitting the thesis for examination.
-The results of assessed taught elements shall be communicated to the Research Degrees Award Board by arrangements approved by the Academic Board. - K13.7.4P A thesis submitted for examination purposes shall be in a temporarily bound form which is sufficiently secure to ensure that pages cannot be added or removed (such as 'perfect binding' or spiral binding).
+Definition: a thesis is a document with a prescribed word length that presents the author's research and findings and is submitted in support of candidature for a degree or professional qualification. - The language of the thesis shall normally be English.
+Permission to present the thesis in another language shall normally be sought at the time of the application for registration and shall normally only be given if the subject matter of the thesis involved substantial language and related studies and if appropriate supervision and examination arrangements are available. - K13.7.2P The candidate will submit a full first draft to the supervisory team for comment and received their comments on it prior to submission for assessment. - K13.7.3R Candidates are normally required to have completed taught elements including the credit requirement before submitting the thesis for examination.
+The results of assessed taught elements shall be communicated to the Research Degrees Award Board by arrangements approved by the Academic Board. - A thesis submitted for examination purposes shall be in a temporarily bound form which is sufficiently secure to ensure that pages cannot be added or removed (such as 'perfect binding' or spiral binding).
 A thesis submitted in temporary binding shall be in its final form in all respects except the binding.
-Copies of CD-ROMs or other materials must be secured in a pocket within the thesis. - K13.7.5R The final decision on the content of the thesis and when to submit it rests with the candidate, subject to the satisfactory completion of required taught elements and of the agreed minimum period of registration. - K13.7.6P The thesis shall be submitted to the Academic Registrar within the period of registration. - K13.7.7P The candidate shall be informed by the relevant faculty of the procedure to be followed for submission of the thesis (including the number of copies to be submitted for examination).
+Copies of CD-ROMs or other materials must be secured in a pocket within the thesis. - K13.7.5R The final decision on the content of the thesis and when to submit it rests with the candidate, subject to the satisfactory completion of required taught elements and of the agreed minimum period of registration. - K13.7.6P The thesis shall be submitted to the Director of Corporate and

+Academic Services/Academic Registrar within the period of registration.

+K13.7.7P The candidate shall be informed by the relevant faculty of the procedure to be followed for submission of the thesis (including the number of copies to be submitted for examination).